 12. Travel hack with reward points and loyalty schemes

 Using reward points and loyalty schemes to pay for your flights and accommodation can be a very cost-effective way to travel.
 While travel hacking is HUGE in the US, it is a little harder to do here in Europe.
-But that’s not to say it can’t be done at all.
+But that’s not to say it’s impossible.

-In this day and age, we all have at least one credit card.
-And making the most of every penny you spend on that credit card is the best way to start travel hacking.
+Most of us have a credit card.
+And making the most of every penny you spend on that credit card is the best way to begin travel hacking.
 For example, I use the British Airways American Express credit card and get Avios air miles for every pound I spend on it.
 Throughout the month, I use that credit card for all my usual spending and pay the balance in full when I get my statement.
 That way, I earn Avios points for money I would have spent anyway.

 Of course, you don’t want to go down the route of spending money just for the sake of gaining reward points, as this defeats the object.
-And you should always pay the balance in full to avoid any nasty interest surprises at the end of the month!
+And you should always pay the balance in full to avoid accruing interest at the end of the month!